ghliu/ghliu.github.io/_news/announcement_1.md

 ---
 layout: post
-date: 2018-12-22 15:59:00-0400
+date: 2019-11-02 15:59:00-0400
 inline: true
 ---

-I give an invited talk of self-driving tech in National Taiwan University MechE Department.
+I give an invited talk of self-driving tech on the 27th MJSTASE Annual Conference.